MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsShiftsPolicy.md

 ```

 ## DESCRIPTION
 This cmdlet allows you to set or update properties of a TeamsShiftPolicy instance.
-Use this to set the policy name, and Teams off shift warning message-specific settings (ShiftNoticeMessageType, ShiftNoticeMessageCustom, ShiftNoticeFrequency, AccessGracePeriodMinutes).
+Use this to set the policy name and Teams off shift warning message-specific settings (ShiftNoticeMessageType, ShiftNoticeMessageCustom, ShiftNoticeFrequency, AccessGracePeriodMinutes).

 ## EXAMPLES